vermin/wazn-android-wallet/README.md

 ### Developing

-If you have an improvement to the codebase and would like to have your code shipped in the production MyMonero app, please submit a [pull request](https://help.github.com/articles/about-pull-requests/), even if it's still a WIP.
+If you have an improvement to the codebase and would like to have your code shipped in the production Wazniya app, please submit a [pull request](https://help.github.com/articles/about-pull-requests/), even if it's still a WIP.
 We try to credit all contributors in app release notes.

 * Merging PRs which involve integrating with any third-party services will require discussion and agreement.